-For at least seven years, I’ve been working on a series of books where the inspiration has scared me.
+For at least seven years, I’ve been working with a content creator on a series of books where the inspiration has scared me.
 I would never ostensibly attach my name to this series.
-In all, there are (or will be seven books), but I’ve been brave enough to publish only one, though I have done nothing until now to let anyone know it’s even available, or that I wrote it under a pseudonym.
+In all, there are (or will be seven books), but I’ve been brave enough to publish only one, though I have done nothing until now to let anyone know it’s even available, or that it was published under an obvious pseudonym.

 Throughout my life, I’ve had to deal with events and persons that defy reality, that challenge belief.
 This book is listed as non-fiction, purposed for allowing readers to discern their own limits of credulity.